Baker McKenzie

 Partners, meanwhile, are mostly “incredibly approachable and friendly” and spearhead the “big cultural emphasis on coaching and mentorship”.
 While there will always be the odd occasion where a superior is caught at a bad moment, this is described as “nothing horrendous and consistent with my friends in other firms”.
 Another insider adds: “You can approach partners here to discuss work issues, but also to talk about plans for the weekend or last night’s football match.
 It’s an office run by very down to earth and likeable people in the main.”

-Speaking of the office, the firm’s London digs don’t excite the rookies much.
-Though according to one rookie, this shouldn’t put off prospective BM applicants: “You may find yourself in a tower of sociopaths with amazing views, but it doesn’t make your life any less miserable.”
-Regardless, never fear, because the firm will be moving to their new Spitalfields home in 2023 — a fact that every trainee who commented on the office told us.
-Do you think they might be just a little excited about the new gaff?
-Mind you, rightly so.
-While it will be smaller than the current office, we’ve heard it will have a roof terrace.
-We’re still waiting on our invite to the welcome drinks…
+Speaking of the office, the firm’s current digs don’t excite the rookies much.
+Though according to one source,, this shouldn’t put off prospective BM applicants: “You may find yourself in a tower of sociopaths with amazing views, but it doesn’t make your life any less miserable.”

 Deadlines